ColtonKinstley/scripts/README.md

   --explicit, -e  Only update package managers passed explicitly by flag.
   --clean         Cleanup caches, unused or intermediate files.
 Used in the
                   obvious way in brew and gem commands.
+  --backup        Backup dotfiles to ~/Dropbox/Documents/backups/dotfiles.
+                  This also saves the installed python, brew, and gem packages into requirements files in .packages
   ```